adashofdata/muffin-cupcake/README.md

 # muffin-cupcake
-classifying muffins and cupcakes using svm
+classifying muffin and cupcake recipes using support vector machines

+the supporting youtube tutorial can be found here: https://youtu.be/N1vOgolbjSc